skellis46/finger-pointing-moon/case-for-support.md

 ## Project management

+>How will the project be managed?
+What will be the roles of the members of staff involved (including you and, if applicable, any research assistants)?
+What is the timetable for the project?
+Does it include appropriate milestones and is it realistic?
+When will the outputs of the project be completed?
+How will you ensure that they meet the needs of your audience?
+Can the costs be justified?
+How will you ensure good value for money?
+The project management section should also include the management of the digital and data management aspects of the projects, if applicable, and should be coordinated with the information in the Data Management Plan.
+It should be clear what the milestones for the completion of this element and the work should be incorporated into the timetable for the whole project.
+The project management of the data management aspects of the project should include an assessment of risk in relation to the complexity and delivery of the project.
+You should describe fully the arrangements for supervising and managing the research assistant.
+If the researcher is unknown you should state the skills and qualifications sought.
+Similarly, if the project involves a visit to or a secondment from a member of staff from another organisation, you must state clearly what work they will pursue and describe the working relationships envisaged with other members of the team.
+In terms of supporting the research staff funded on the project, you should clearly outline the development opportunities which the project will make available.
+These should include opportunities both in relation to research expertise, and wider opportunities, for example, in connection with the activities proposed in the Pathways to Impact statement.

+>The AHRC is one of the signatories of the RCUK Concordat to Support the Career Development of Researchers.
+More information about the Concordat and what it entails can be found here: [ukri.org/files/legacy/skills/review-tor-concordat/](https://www.ukri.org/files/legacy/skills/review-tor-concordat/)

-The project will be managed by Ellis (PI, 0.5FTE for months 1-12, 0.8FTE for months 13-18) working with a Research Associate (0.66FTE, 18 months).
+The project will be managed by Ellis (PI, 0.5FTE for months 1-12, 0.8FTE for months 13-18) working with a Research Associate (0.6FTE, 18 months).
 The PI has experience of managing academic and artistic teams and large research projects, and collaborating with industry partners.
-The PI will also manage the collaborative work with the project partners (as detailed in the Development Plan) to ensure open dialogues are sustained, and that the outputs are curated to meet the needs of the partners' audiences, and the developmental goals of the PI.
+The PI will also manage the collaborative work with the project partners (detailed in the Development Plan) to ensure open dialogues are sustained, and that the outputs are curated to meet the needs of the partners' audiences, and the capability development goals of the PI.
 There will be expert input from two scholars (Whalley and XX) during the fieldwork (months 5-8).
-They will be responsible for observation and analysis during the studio sessions with the PI.
+They will be responsible for observation and analysis during the studio sessions with the PI, and input on Outputs 1 and 2.

-### Roles

-The Research Associate will support the project through event and output organisation, underlying bibliographic research and data and website management.
+The Research Associate will support the project through event and output organisation, underlying bibliographic research, and data and website management.
 The RA will be supervised and line managed by the PI.
 They will have daily comms together via a Microsoft Teams channel, and fortnightly stand-up meetings to review progress, and to make milestone or delivery adjustments.
-The PI will balance the RA's ongoing professional development  pursuing their own curiosity, skills and understanding, with careful and open communication regarding the project's milestones and outputs.
-The goal will be to equip the RA with the skills, experience and confidence to pursue their own research agenda after the completion of the project.
-The RA will have a PhD in dance or related disciplines, and will be experienced in bibliographic research, writing and editing and website maintenance; they will be an excellent verbal and written communicator and have advanced digital literacy.
+The PI will balance the RA's ongoing professional development, curiosity, skills and understanding, with careful and open communication regarding the project's milestones and outputs.
+The goal will be to help the RA to develop the skills, experience and confidence to pursue their own research agenda after the completion of the project.
+The RA will have a practice-research PhD, and will be experienced in bibliographic research, writing and editing; they will be an excellent verbal and written communicator and have advanced digital literacy.

-The PI will be supported by a small Advisory Group that will meet remotely at six-month intervals to provide high-level guidance, and review risk, targets and milestones: (choose and confirm four from following) Lee Miller, Sarah Whatley, Lee Friedman, Michael Biggs, Charlotte Waelde, Carol Brown, Robin Nelson, Adrian Heathfield, Maria Delgado, Chris Smith (UKRI), someone from Universities UK?, someone from PRAG?.
+The PI will be supported by a small Advisory Group that will meet remotely at six-month intervals to provide high-level guidance, and review risk, targets and milestones: (choose and confirm four from following) Lee Miller, Sarah Whatley, Ken Friedman, Michael Biggs, Charlotte Waelde, Carol Brown, Robin Nelson, Adrian Heathfield, Maria Delgado, Chris Smith (UKRI), someone from Universities UK?, someone from PRAG?.

 CovUni will allocate additional project support for purchasing, finances, project management and technical support when required.